Z'ev ben Shimon Halevi: Influence

 Artist Charles Thomson said, "I studied Kabbalah under a teacher called Warren Kenton, who said there was a lot of humour at the spiritual level, and I think that's true."

 Criticism

 A professor of Kabbalah at Hebrew University of Jerusalem has bemoaned the hijacking of kabbalah by various New Age authors and gave Halevi as an example.
 Joseph Dan, in his work The Heart and the Fountain: An Anthology of Jewish Mystical Experiences, wrote in footnote 57 to the introduction:

 Another distressing phenomenon is connected with the numerous books concerning kabbalah, its history, nature, and traditions, as instruction for modern living, published by "Z'ev ben Shimon Halevi" who is a nice English gentleman from Hampstead who does not know any Hebrew.
 His books were used as authentic, scholarly source by many, including Simo Parpola.

+Personal life

+In June 1987, Halevi married Rebekah Kenton (English name: Tanja Kenton).

+Halevi died on the 21 September 2020 aged 87 in London.